ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 ### Thinking Mode Processing Enhancements

-With the May 2025 update, we've simplified thinking mode processing logic to focus exclusively on the `choices[0].delta.content.summary.text` format.
+With the May 2025 update, we've simplified thinking mode processing logic to focus exclusively on the standard formats returned by Claude 3.7 Sonnet.
 This leads to several benefits:

-1. **Improved Type Safety**: By focusing on one specific format with well-defined type guards, we avoid TypeScript compilation errors
+1. **Improved Type Safety**: By focusing on specific formats with well-defined type guards, we avoid TypeScript compilation errors
 2. **Reduced Complexity**: The simplified approach makes the code easier to understand and maintain
 3. **Better Error Resilience**: The focused approach is less prone to edge cases and error conditions
-4. **More Predictable Behavior**: By standardizing on one format, the behavior is more consistent
+4. **More Predictable Behavior**: By standardizing on specific formats, the behavior is more consistent
+5. **Simplified Console Output**: Direct output of thinking text for better readability

 ### Type Guard Functions for Safe Property Access